zincsearch/zincsearch/CONTRIBUTING.md

     - You can test coverage yourself by running `./coverage.sh`
     - We use codecov for visualizing code coverage of go code, codecov updates coverage for every PR through a comment.
 It allows you to see missing coverage for any lines.
 1. Linting in Javascript for GUI
-    - We run eslint for javacript anf any linting failures will result in build failures.
+    - We run eslint for javascript anf any linting failures will result in build failures.
     - You can test for linting failures by running `./lint.sh` in web folder.
     - You can also fix automatically fixable linting error by running `npm run lint-autofix`